QuCo84/sd-bee/readme.md

 As an example, the Questionnaire Process-Model asks questions in a zone or view, one at a time, based on a list of conditional questions taken form a table, and writes the user's answers to a second table.
 The "Define a marketing target" uses this model for a specific set of questions pertinent to defining marketing targets and then uses a library function to generate keywords from searches defined by the answers.
 A user uses this process several times to define each of their marketing targets and the associated keywords

-SD bee provides a collaborative document editor with several distinct features :
+These smart documents are created and modifued using SD bee's collaborative deitor with has some distinct features :
 <ul>
   <li>easy-to-parse JSON storage of element stack and task progress</li>
   <li>50+ built-in element types extendable with personalised ones </li>